GilianPonte/gilianponte.github.io/_pages/year-archive.md

 # Some of my thoughts...

-## Providing some intuition to why GANs converge to any probability distribution
+## Why can GANs learn any probability distribution?

 [Read more...](https://gilianponte.github.io/why_GANs_work_so_well/)